Skip to main content

 3. Save changes.

-Go to Billing > Billing Profile to change your subscription plan
+Go to Billing > Billing profile to change your subscription plan

-NOTE: If you want to downgrade to the Starter plan, remove Cash on Delivery method, as it will no longer be supported.
-If you have more than one Upsell, Checkout page and / or Thank You page offer, you need to delete them as well, and leave the one you intend to keep running.
+NOTE: If you want to downgrade to the Starter plan, remove cash on delivery method, as it will no longer be supported.
+If you have more than one upsell, checkout page and / or thank you page offer, you need to delete them as well, and leave the one you intend to keep running.
 Correct operation of COD, all the created upsells and offers will not be possible or guaranteed.

-2.5 Cancel the subscription
+2.6 Cancel the subscription

 If you decide to stop using Checkify's checkout, follow these steps to cancel your subscription.